Try-Mopsa: Relational Static Analysis in Your Pocket: Introduction

 Static analyzers are complex pieces of software, usually building on a large number of dependencies.
 For example, the Mopsa static analysis platform \cite{DBLP:conf/vstte/JournaultMMO19} requires among others: two parsing libraries (Menhir and libclang), the Zarith library to handle arbitrary precision arithmetic, and the Apron library to handle relational numerical domains.
 When facing a large number of users (or students), there is always a chance to encounter some installation issues.
 While good packaging or containerization can certainly limit those, installing a new tool still consumes time and resources.
 In any case, the installation process hinders both testing and adoption of new static analysis tools.

 One remedy to this issue is to provide zero-install ways to try a software, for example by enabling tool usage through a web browser.
 This article presents Try-Mopsa, a scaled-down version of the Mopsa static analysis platform that runs entirely as a client-side web application.
 It relies on a responsive interface to support a wide variety of devices (from smartphones to computers), and supports all core features of Mopsa, including relational domains and an interactive engine acting as an abstract debugger.
 Try-Mopsa is available online \cite{try-mopsa-online}.
-Thanks to its purely client-side implementation, Try-Mopsa scales to a large number of concurrent users.
+Thanks to its purely client-side implementation, Try-Mopsa is unaffected by the scalability issues of server-side implementations serving a large number of concurrent users.

 We provide a brief overview of Mopsa in \Cref{sec:mopsa}.
 Then, we describe in \Cref{sec:adaptation} how we adapted Mopsa to make it runnable in a web page. \Cref{sec:interface} provides an overview of the resulting web interface, \Cref{sec:di} evaluates several features of the implementation, and \Cref{sec:rw} discusses related work.